New Guatemalan president talks migration with U.S. before inauguration

-GUATEMALA CITY (Reuters) - Guatemala’s new president will take office on Tuesday under pressure from the Trump administration on immigration and security and earlier met U.S. officials as he decides his stance on a U.S. asylum agreement he previously opposed.
+GUATEMALA CITY (Reuters) - Guatemala’s new president met U.S. officials hours before he was due to take office on Tuesday, as the Trump administration pushes him to accept an asylum agreement he had previously sought to modify.

 A conservative former surgeon and ex-prison chief, Alejandro Giammattei, 63, ran for top office three times before his victory in an August runoff on a tough-on-crime platform that included returning the death penalty.